 So, by using a two-way switch, we can control the devices connected to the circuit from both ends.

 So we can say that the most significant advantage of a two-way switch is that it can be controlled from double locations.
-While walking up the stairs at night, we can turn on the stair light from the down-end switch, and then turn it off from the upper-end switch once we reached the top.
+While walking up the stairs at night, we can turn on the stair light from the down-end switch, and then turn it off from the upper-end switch once we reach the top.

 3-way switch